cloudposse/github-status-updater/README.md

 __NOTE__: Create a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with `repo:status` and `public_repo` scopes

-__NOTE__: The icons in the image above are the avatars of the users for which the GitHub access tokens are issued
+__NOTE__: The icons in the images above are the avatars of the users for which the GitHub access tokens are issued

 ## Usage

-__NOTE__: The module accepts parameters as command-line arguments or as ENV variables (or any combination of command-line arguments and ENV vars)
+__NOTE__: The module accepts parameters as command-line arguments or as ENV variables (or any combination of command-line arguments and ENV vars).
+Command-line arguments take precedence over ENV vars.

 | Command-line argument |  ENV var            |  Description                                                                   |